kamilburda/gimp-export-layers/docs/sections/Usage.md

 More Customization
 ------------------

-If you are in the need of customizing layer names, applying additional procedures before exporting or excluding specific layers from the export, see [Customizing Export](Customizing-Export.md).
+If you find yourself in the need of customizing layer names, applying additional procedures before exporting or excluding specific layers from the export, see [Customizing Export](Customizing-Export.md).